-The guidance in $\underline{Box 2.3}$ on risk assessment in relation to financial crime also applies to bribery and corruption.
+The guidance in Box 2.3 on risk assessment in relation to financial crime also applies to bribery and corruption.

 We expect firms to identify, assess and regularly review and update their bribery and corruption risks.
 Corruption risk is the risk of a firm, or anyone acting on the firm's behalf, engaging in corruption.

-Self-assessment questions: How do you define bribery and corruption?
-Does it cover corrupt behaviour not captured by the Bribery Act definition?
-Where is your firm exposed to bribery and corruption risk?
-(Have you considered risk associated with the products and services you offer, the customers and jurisdictions with which you do business, your exposure to public officials and public office holders and your own business practices, for example your approach to providing corporate hospitality, charitable and political donations and your use of third parties?) • Has the risk of staff or third parties acting on the firm's behalf offering or receiving bribes or other corrupt advantage been assessed across the business? • Could remuneration structures increase the risk of bribery and corruption?
-Examples of good practice Examples of poor practice Corruption risks are assessed in all jurisdictions where the firm operates and across all business channels.
-The firm assesses and manages the risk of remuneration structures rewarding staff for taking unacceptable corruption and bribery risks to generate Compliance departments are ill equipped to identify and assess corruption risk.
-For fear of harming the business, the firm classifies as low risk a jurisdiction generally associated with high risk.
+- How do you define bribery and corruption?
+Does it cover corrupt behaviour not captured by the Bribery Act definition? - Where is your firm exposed to bribery and corruption risk?
+(Have you considered risk associated with the products and services you offer, the customers and jurisdictions with which you do business, your exposure to public officials and public office holders and your own business practices, for example your approach to providing corporate hospitality, charitable and political donations and your use of third parties?) - Has the risk of staff or third parties acting on the firm's behalf offering or receiving bribes been assessed across the business? - Examples of good practice Corruption risks are assessed in all jurisdictions where the firm operates and across all business channels.
+The firm assesses and manages the risk of remuneration structures rewarding staff for taking unacceptable corruption and bribery risks to generate business.
+Examples of poor practice Compliance departments are ill equipped to identify and assess corruption risk.
+For fear of harming the business, the firm classifies as low risk a jurisdiction generally associated with high risk. - Could remuneration structures increase the risk of bribery and corruption?